High dimensional consistent independence testing with maxima of rank correlations: Introduction

+{We remark that invariance under invertible (and not just monotonic) transformations was considered in work on self-equitable measures of dependence \citep{MR3200177}.
+This leads to notions of mutual information whose estimates are different from and usually more challenging to handle than the rank correlation measures we consider here; see \citet{MR3992389} and references therein.
+Indeed, as we shall review in Section \ref{sec:rank}, the aforementioned correlation measures are naturally estimated via U-statistics, which despite being degenerate have important special properties.}

 The contributions of our work are threefold.
-First, we prove that all the maximum-type test statistics we propose in Section~\ref{sec:tests} have a null distribution that converges to a (non-standard) Gumbel distribution under high dimensional asymptotics.
-No distributional assumption is required for this result and the parameters for the Gumbel limit can be given explicitly.
+First, we prove that all the maximum-type test statistics {proposed} in Section~\ref{sec:tests} have a null distribution that converges to a (non-standard) Gumbel distribution under high-dimensional asymptotics. {This is in contrast to the results in \citet{MR3737306}, where those rank correlation measures that permit consistent assessment of pairwise independence are excluded from the analysis.
+This exclusion is due to the lack of necessary probability tools like Cram\'er-type moderate deviation bounds for degenerate U-statistics, which are newly developed in this paper.} {Additionally,} no distributional assumption {except for marginal continuity} is required for this result\nb{,} and the parameters for the Gumbel limit can be explicitly given.
 This allows one to avoid permutation analysis in problems of larger scale.
 Second, we conduct a power analysis and give explicit conditions on a sparse local alternative under which our proposed tests have power tending to one.
-Third, we show that the maximum-type tests based on Hoeffding's $D$, Blum--Kiefer--Rosenblatt's $R$, and Bergsma--Dassios--Yanagimoto's $\tau^*$ are all rate-optimal in the class of Gaussian (copula) distributions with sparse and strong dependence as characterized in the power analysis.
-These results are developed in Section~\ref{sec:theory}.
-The theoretical advantages of our tests are highlighted in simulation studies (Section~\ref{sec:simulation}).
-We note that, as an interesting by-product of the study, we give an identity among the above three statistics that helps make a step towards proving Bergsma--Dassios's conjecture about general D-consistency of $\tau^*$.
-We end the paper with a discussion (Section \ref{sec:discussion}).
-All proofs are deferred to a supplement.
+Third, we show that the maximum-type tests based on Hoeffding's $D$, Blum--Kiefer--Rosenblatt's $R$, and Bergsma--Dassios--Yanagimoto's $\tau^*$ are all rate-optimal in the class of Gaussian (copula) distributions with sparse and strong dependence as characterized in the power analysis. {To our knowledge this is the first rate-optimality result for a feasible test that permits consistent assessment of pairwise independence.} These results are developed in Section~\ref{sec:theory}.
+The theoretical advantages of our tests are highlighted in simulation studies (Section~\ref{sec:simulation}). {Lastly, we note that, as an interesting by-product of the study, we give an identity among the above three statistics that helps make a step towards proving Bergsma--Dassios's conjecture about general D-consistency of $\tau^*$.
+This observation, along with other discussions, is given in Section \ref{sec:discussion}. } All proofs {and additional simulation results} are deferred to a supplement.

-\paragraph{Notation.}
+\paragraph{Notation}